listr2/listr2/README.md

 ### Rollback

 If you want to rollback a task or execute a callback if its subtasks failed, or the task itself failed, you can create a entry just like the the task itself with the same variables called `rollback`.
 Rollback will only execute if the task itself has marked as failed.
+Related issue is [#257](https://github.com/cenk1cenk2/listr2/issues/257).

 _Please refer to [examples section](examples/rollback.example.ts) for more detailed and further examples._